Code

 In our intercept-only model, the \(\mu\) parameter refers to our intercept and the \(\sigma\) parameter refers to, well, sigma.
 Sigma is not often discussed in the literature I’m familiar with, but we’ll figure it out below.
 In fact, let’s discuss each of these parameters in turn and figure out what kind of prior makes sense.

-The prior for the intercept indicates what I believe the average height of the !Kung San to be.
+The prior for the intercept refers to, in this case, the average height of the !Kung San.

 height_prior_intercept <- tibble(